This article includes the following:

 Renting a car in the UAE

 The UAE has all the known rental car companies, and then some.
 Most companies are represented in the airports, and as long as you are 21 years old and above and have held a driving license for at least one year, you can rent a car short term.

-These only apply for short term visitors, as once you have a residence permit, you will need to get a local license.
-Depending on the type of car, you can pay between AED50 to AED500 per day.
+This only applies to short-term visitors.
+Once you have a residence permit, you will need to get a local license.
+Depending on the type of car, you can pay between AED 50 to AED 500 per day.